Nextiva / Blog / Customer Experience

 What Is Multichannel?

-Multichannel marketing is a strategy that utilizes various online and offline channels — like phone, social media, email, website, and text — to reach and boost customer engagement.
+This includes various online and offline channels like phone, social media, email, website, and text.
 Each channel operates independently, offering customers a choice of how they interact with the brand.

 How multichannel works

-A chart shows multichannel pros and cons
+A graphic shows a list of multichannel pros and cons.

 What Is Omnichannel?